 A Global Geopark

-In 2003 the North Pennines Area of Outstanding Natural Beauty became the first area in Britain to be awarded the status of a UNESCO Global Geopark.
+In 2003 the North Pennines Area of Outstanding Natural Beauty became the first area in Britain to be awarded the status of European Geopark.
+In 2014 it became a UNESCO Global Geopark.
 It is a unique limestone region filled with meadows, woods, and farmland.
 We take in a little of each on our walk back through farmland to Bowlees.
 It’s a gentle and easy loop.
 We pass the distinctive white cottages of the Raby estate and several farmers stop for an end of the day chat as they check their cows.

 We think we have seen the last of the waterfall for the day.
 But at The High Force Hotel, Manager Andrew Lindsey sends us back down their private path to the waterfall, to watch the baby otters play about in the eddies.
 Sadly there are too many people round for the otters to put on a full show, but we do spot one checking us out from a rock.